Biological and Environmental Sciences

 Haydn A. Fox

-Assistant Professor and Associate Dean of Science and Engineering
+Assistant Professor and Associate Dean of Science & Engineering

 B.A., Ambassador College; B.S., M.S., Southeast Missouri State University; Ph.D., University of South Carolina.